Iwaslazkis/stag-escapades/src/client/script.md

 #Happy
 I found a small balloon repair shop just over that way

-#Worried
-The only problem is that there's just a small... giant ravine in between us and the shop

 #Happy
-But not to worry!
-I can send you some pieces to build a bridge

-#Encouraging
-You will have to work together to build that bridge as fast as you can!

-#ACTIVITY: PositiveSocial

-#Happy
-Good work!
 Now let's head inside and repair Puzzloonie

 #Happy
 Oh there's a sign on the door